 d.
 Freedom of Movement, Internally Displaced Persons, Protection of Refugees, and Stateless Persons

-The constitution and laws provide for freedom of internal movement, foreign travel, emigration, and repatriation, but the government limited these rights, in particular through the continued requirement for citizens to receive an exit visa for foreign travel.
+The constitution and laws provide for freedom of internal movement, foreign travel, emigration, and repatriation, but the government limited these rights, in particular through the continued requirement for citizens to receive an exit visa for travel outside the Commonwealth of Independent States (CIS).

-Ostensibly in an effort to combat trafficking in persons, the government introduced regulations in 2011 that require male relatives of women between the ages of 18 and 35 to submit a statement pledging that the women would not engage in illegal behavior, including prostitution, while abroad.
+Ostensibly to combat trafficking in persons, government regulations require male relatives of women between the ages of 18 and 35 to submit a statement pledging that the women would not engage in illegal behavior, including prostitution, while abroad.

-Citizens generally continued to be able to travel to neighboring states.
-Land travel to Afghanistan remained difficult, because citizens needed permission from the NSS.
+While citizens generally could travel to neighboring states, land travel to Afghanistan remained difficult, because citizens needed permission from the NSS.

 Emigration and Repatriation: The law does not provide for dual citizenship.
 In theory returning citizens must prove to authorities that they did not acquire foreign citizenship while abroad or face loss of citizenship.
-Citizens who possessed dual citizenship generally traveled without impediment.
+Citizens possessing dual citizenship generally traveled without impediment.

 The government noted that citizens residing outside the country for more than six months could voluntarily register with the country’s consulates.
 As in the previous year, there were no reports that failure to register rendered stateless those citizens residing abroad or children born abroad.